 All of this is presented in an hour-long webinar.

 Norwegian Genealogy Crash Course (Webinar Download) –

-This one hour webinar will give you a solid foundation to helping you research your Norwegian ancestry.
+This one-hour webinar will give you a solid foundation to help you research your Norwegian ancestry.

 Genealogy Research Guide: Top Norwegian Roots Websites (PDF Download) –